 Source: Reserve Bank of India, Monthly Bulletin, various issues.
-Episode II: The vertical line is placed at "08/01/01."
+Episode II: The vertical line is placed at "08/01/01" growth of reserve money, the growth of money supply remained under control (figure 15).

 Stance of Monetary Policy

 The unprecedented drop in interest rates that India experienced in Episode II reflects a combination of developments.
 The first was the partial sterilization of capital inflows, which open economy macroeconomics expects to lower domestic interest rates.
 The second was the steady pace of CRR reductions.
 And the third was slow output growth during this period, which led to slow growth in demand for capital.